This annual list of the best real estate franchises was revised and updated on May 19, 2021.

 The chain is also proud of staying on the cutting edge of technology, most recently by launching “Command,” a suite of CRM-plus apps for better customer relationship management that leads agents to more closed transactions.

-Founded by Gary Keller and Joe Williams in 1983 and franchising since 1987, the number of locations has grown in recent years from 683 in 2012 to the current total of 1,026 (up by 48 from the previous year’s total), none of which are company-owned and 232 of which are located outside the US.
+Founded by Gary Keller and Joe Williams in 1983 and franchising since 1987, the number of locations has grown in recent years from 683 in 2012 to the current total of 1,055 (up from the previously reported total of 1,026), of which none are company-owned and 254 are located outside the US.

 4. Weichert Real Estate Affiliates